-Motion detected recording is a feature on all our DVR recorders.
+The motion-detected recording is a feature on all our DVR recorders.
 The DVR monitors camera images and decides when it thinks there is movement.
 To do this the DVR looks at individual image frames and compares them to the previous one.
 If it sees differences then motion is assumed to have taken place.
-It is the DVR not the cameras which is looking for movement.
+It is the DVR, not the cameras which are looking for movement.

-Systems which use motion triggering as the sole method of recording are usually trying to compensate for too little memory.
-We recommend allowing 250GB of hard drive space per camera on SD systems, 500GB per camera on HD systems.
+Systems that use motion triggering as the sole method of recording are usually trying to compensate for too little memory.
+We recommend allowing 250GB of hard drive space per camera on SD systems, and 500GB per camera on HD systems.
 See our guide to hard drives.